berkmancenter/15-Lessons/_entries/01-01 Fellows Program.md

 There are several types of relationships that extend the community beyond the circle of current fellows, including:

-Affiliates: Former fellows or people with whom the Center would like to maintain a relationship.
+**Affiliates**: Former fellows or people with whom the Center would like to maintain a relationship.

-Faculty Associates: An affiliate with a faculty appointment at another school.
+**Faculty Associates**: An affiliate with a faculty appointment at another school.

-The Fellows Advisory Board consists of a small group of former fellows who have maintained involvement with the Center.
+**The Fellows Advisory Board** consists of a small group of former fellows who have maintained involvement with the Center.

-**The Selection Process**
+###The Selection Process###

 Each fall, the Center puts out an open call for fellowship applications.
 The Center then works to get the call heard widely, asking people in its community to share the opportunity with their extended networks.
 Although the application site has a lot of information, including a FAQ4 page, the staff fields many questions from prospective applicants.